 6.20 Modification of Price Schedule.
-By resolution the Board may amend, alter, modify, increase, or decrease any fees provided for in Section 6.15 above.
-The price schedule applicable to any particular Water Sale and Purchase Agreement between the District and any Customer is subject to change during the term of the Agreement only by mutual agreement of the Parties.
-However, the District reserves the right to alter its pricing schedule on an annual basis so as to include all of the District’s costs incurred in providing water supply to its Customers.
+By resolution the Board may amend, alter, modify, increase, or decrease any fees provided for in Section 6.
+The District reserves the right to alter its pricing schedule on an annual basis so as to include all of the District’s costs incurred in providing District Water to its Customers.

 ARTICLE 7